koaset/KoPlayer/README.txt

 -Popup displaying currently playing song info.
 -Drag and drop of songs and song files

-Uses CsCore library for mp3 playback and TagLib for reading id3 tags.
+Uses the CsCore library for playback and TagLib for reading id3 tags.